Is Bit.dev open source?

 Learn more: How is bit.dev different from Storybook?

 Can I share Python, PHP or Java code with Bit?

 Can I use a Bit React component in Vue project?

 Bit works within the boundaries of a platform or a framework.
 Node code cannot access the global window (unless poly-filled).
 Moving a browser code to Bit and then importing it into Bit does not bypass this limitation.
 The code is still non-compliant to other frameworks.

 The same goes for platforms: Angular code will not work in React or vice versa.
 So although it is possible to share this code between React and Angular projects, code will work only if it fits the target project.
 (If you want to produce framework agnostic components there are supported Stencil compilers in the Bit ecosystem)

 The Bit cli tool is open source and is the engine that runs for a bit client (workspace) and a Bit server (remote scope).
 You can host and share components on your own server.
 I.e. export components to it and import components from the server.
 Building, testing and rendering should be done on your own CI/CD.

-Bit.dev is using Bit cli as its engine but provides additional functionality including components CI, components search, explorer and online playground.
+Bit.dev uses the Bit cli as its engine but provides additional functionality including component CI, component search, explorer and online playground.
 Also, components exported to bit.dev are available for installing using npm and yarn.

-Bit.dev is a SaaS based solution only and is not available for on-premise.
+Bit.dev is a SaaS based solution only and is not currently available for on-premise.